How to be a Care Consultant and Care Manager: Working With Elders and Their Families With Compassion and Respect, by Joan McGinnis and Gary Bloom.

 She had just moved into a pricey assisted-living facility, and during her first day there, had not received the services for which she was being charged.
 I ended up subsidizing the services of this facility by attending to these things, which meant that my client was paying me for what should have been taken care of by the facility.

-I returned home, upset, and began to vent: “It’s a good I’m detailed-oriented, because those at the facility aren’t!”
+I returned home, upset, and began to vent: “It’s a good thing I’m detailed-oriented, because those at the facility aren’t!”

 After listening to my frustration, my husband (co-author and go-to consultant) suggested that being detailed-oriented is just a footnote to providing service.
 Service is being vigilant—alert to your client’s needs, sensitive to their moods.
 What needed to be done for them, detailed or not, followed from that.